-The next definition strengthens Definition 4.1 in the way that Definition 3.2 strengthens Definition 3.1.
-It requires that no agent in the anonymity set be a more likely suspect than any other.
+One way to avoid these problems is to strengthen Definition 4.1 in the way that Definition 3.2 strengthens Definition 3.1.
+The next definition does this.
+It requires that no agent in the anonymizing set be a more likely suspect than any other.

-Definition 4.2: Action a, performed by agent i, is strongly probabilistically anonymous up to I_A with respect to agent j if for each $i' \in I_A$,
+Definition 4.2: Action a, performed by agent i, is strongly probabilistically anonymous up to $I_A$ with respect to agent j if for each $i' \in I_A$ ,

-$$\mathcal{I} \models \theta(i, a) \Rightarrow \Pr{i}[\theta(i, a)] = \Pr{i}[\theta(i', a)].$$
+$$\mathcal{I} \models \Pr_j[\delta(i,a)] = \Pr_j[\delta(i',a)].$$

-Depending on the size of I_A , this definition can be extremely strong.
-It does not state simply that for all agents in I_A , the observer must think it is reasonably likely that the agent could have performed the action; it also says that the observer's probabilities must be the same for each such agent.
+Depending on the size of $I_A$ , this definition can be extremely strong.
+It does not state simply that for all agents in $I_A$ , the observer must think it is reasonably likely that the agent could have performed the action; it also says that the observer's probabilities must be the same for each such agent.
 Of course, we could weaken the definition somewhat by not requiring that all the probabilities be equal, but by instead requiring that they be approximately equal (i.e., that their difference be small or that their ratio be close to 1).
-Reiter and Rubin [1998], for example, say that the sender of a message is beyond suspicion if she "appears no more likely to be the originator of that message than any other potential sender in the system".
-In our terminology, i is beyond suspicion with respect to j if for each $i' \in I_A$,
+Our main point is that a wide variety of properties can be expressed clearly and succinctly in our framework, even when the properties involve strong probabilistic requirements.